~27 km · ~30–40 min · Bus · Taxi · Boat · Car

 Split to Trogir: every option compared

-Prices are approximate and seasonal.
+Road prices are approximate and seasonal; the boat fare is Bura Line's published 2026 adult fare.
 Arriving by plane instead?
 See our Split Airport to Trogir guide.

 OptionPriceJourney timeComfortBest for